-Those who employ illegal workers, without conducting the required checks, will be subject to robust sanctions which include:
+Those who employ illegal workers without conducting the required checks will be subject to robust sanctions which include:

-- Civil penalty of up to £20,000 per illegal worker - Criminal prosecution with an unlimited fine and/or a custodial sentence of up to 5 years - A new power to close business premises and impose a court compliance order to prevent illegal working - Disqualification of directors for lengthy periods

-Illegal workers also face having their wages seized, and possible prosecution.
+- A civil penalty of up to £60,000 per illegal worker - In serious cases, a criminal conviction carrying a prison sentence of up to five years and an unlimited fine - Closure of the business and a compliance order issued by the courts - Disqualification as a director - Seizure of earnings made as a result of illegal working. - Illegal workers also face having their wages seized and possible prosecution.